 (See para AN.0.30 of explanatory notes to this Category)

 Category 1 - PROFESSIONAL ATTENDANCES

-Consultant Psychiatrist - Initial consultations for NEW PATIENTS (Items 296 to 299 and 361) Referred Patient Assessment and Management Plan (Items 291, 293 and 359) and referral to Allied Mental Health Professionals
+Consultant Psychiatrist - Initial consultations for NEW PATIENTS (Items 296 to 299) Referred Patient Assessment and Management Plan (Items 291 and 293) and referral to Allied Mental Health Professionals

 In order to facilitate ongoing patient focussed management, an outcome tool will be utilised during the assessment and review stage of treatment, where clinically appropriate.
 The choice of outcome tools to be used is at the clinical discretion of the practitioner, however the following outcome tools are recommended: